United Dominica Labour Party

 The United Dominica Labour Party (UDLP) was a political party in Dominica.

 History

-The party was formed as a split from the Dominica Labour Party.
+The party was formed by Michael Douglas in 1981 as a split from the Dominica Labour Party.
 It contested the 1985 general elections, receiving 1.7% of the vote and winning one seat, with Rosie Douglas elected in Paix Bouche.
-Later in the same year it merged back into Dominica Labour Party (DLP), with UDLP leader Michael Douglas becoming DLP leader the following year.
+Later in the same year the party merged back into Dominica Labour Party (DLP), with UDLP leader Michael Douglas becoming DLP leader the following year.